epam/edp-install/docs/headlamp-user-guide/add-application.md

 # Add Application

 Headlamp allows to create, clone, import an application and add it to the environment.
-It can also be deployed in Gerrit (if the Clone or Create strategy is used) with the Code Review and Build pipelines built in Jenkins.
+It can also be deployed in Gerrit (if the Clone or Create strategy is used) with the Code Review and Build pipelines built in Jenkins/Tekton.

 To add an application, navigate to the **Applications** section on the navigation bar and click **Create** (the plus sign icon in the lower-right corner of the screen).
 Once clicked, the **Create Application** dialog will appear.
 You can create an Application [in YAML](#YAML) or [via the three-step menu](#menu) in the dialog.